“Painting is an illusion, a piece of magic, so what you see is not what you see.” - Philip Guston

 3 colour layers is a good rule of thumb.
 The first layer can be used to lay down the primary colours.
 The second layer allows you to get as close to finishing the painting as possible.
 The final layer can be used to add details and perfect the piece.

 Some people then add a glaze to improve the colours.
 Try it yourself!
+You can take online painting classes Calgary to improve your skill as well.

 Over time, painters got sick of waiting for their canvas to dry.
 This is why they decided to paint it all at once (alla prima).